About FirstEnergy Sammis Plant Stratton Ohio

 • Electrical insulation in panels, wire jacketing, and arc-resistant components

-• Floor tiles and adhesives in control rooms and equipment buildings (reportedly Gold Bond and Sheetrock brand products)
+• Floor tiles and adhesives in control rooms and equipment buildings (reportedly Gold Bond and brand products)

 • Roofing materials on plant structures